 Most states make the process easy.
 They usually have a preprinted form where you just fill in the blanks to provide your company's information, or they have a sample form to follow.

 For LLCs with more than one member, you'll also need to draw up an operating agreement.
-Items in this document should include: The rights and responsibilities of the LLC members; what percentage of the business each member owns; how the business will be managed; how members will make decisions on major issues; what the procedures are for adding new members; and what tax treatment the LLC chooses.
+Items in this document typically include: the rights and responsibilities of the LLC members; what percentage of the business each member owns; how the business will be managed; how members will make decisions on major issues; what the procedures are for adding new members; and what tax treatment the LLC chooses.

 Once you've established an LLC, you may have to pay annual registration fees to the state.